-PSC 1113-American Government.
+- PSC 1113-American Government.
 This course is designed to familiarize the student with the development, organization, principles, and operation of the Federal Government.
 The course of study includes familiarizing the student with political parties and their roles in government, election machinery, civil rights and how they are protected, and the ways in which the votes influence the direction of our American Government.
+(3,3,0) - PSC 1153-Honors American Government.
+Survey of the organizations, political aspects of basis for American Government.
+(Open through invitation only.)
 (3,3,0)